expo/expo/docs/pages/build-reference/ios-capabilities.md

 ## Enabling

-If a supported entitlement is present in the entitlements file, then EAS Build will enable it on Apple Developer Portal.
+If a supported entitlement is present in the entitlements file, then running `eas build` will enable it on Apple Developer Portal.
 If the capability is already enabled, then EAS Build will skip it.

 ## Disabling

-If a capability is enabled for your app remotely, but not present in the native entitlements file, then EAS Build will automatically disable it.
+If a capability is enabled for your app remotely, but not present in the native entitlements file, then running `eas build` will automatically disable it.

 ## Supported Capabilities